vnscriptkid/Laravel/Performance/README.md

 ## 8. lesson-08-getting-like-to-use-an-index
 - `name LIKE '%abc%'` this will prevent `index` on `name` from being used in `mysql` => do `LIKE 'abc%' instead`
-- subqueries might block index as well
+- subqueries might block index as well, try to run it in isolation

 ## 9. lesson-09-faster-options-than-where-has
 - whereIn is better than `whereHas` and `join`